ugurelveren/blog/content/post/best-kubernetes-development-environment-for-large-teams.md

 ## What is DevSpace?

 DevSpace is an open-source development tool that bridges the gap between your local code and your Kubernetes cluster.
-Think of it as your development workflow accelerator - it handles all the tedious parts of Kubernetes development like building images, deploying manifests, syncing file changes, and setting up port forwarding.
+Think of it as your development workflow accelerator.
+It handles all the tedious parts of Kubernetes development like building images, deploying manifests, syncing file changes, and setting up port forwarding.
 Instead of manually running kubectl commands and waiting for builds, DevSpace automates the entire cycle so you can focus on writing code.

 What makes DevSpace particularly powerful for teams is how it standardizes the development workflow without being opinionated about your stack.
 Whether you're building microservices in Go, Python web apps, or React frontends, DevSpace adapts to your project structure.
 It watches your code for changes, automatically rebuilds and redeploys your applications, and can even sync files directly into running containers for instant feedback.
-This means your inner development loop - the time from making a code change to seeing it running - goes from minutes down to seconds.
+This means your inner development loop, **the time from making a code change to seeing it running goes from minutes down to seconds**.

 ### Key capabilities